-The cellarer should not annoy the members.
-If anyone happens to make an unreasonable demand, the cellarer should not reject that person with distain and cause distress, but reasonably and humbly deny the improper request.
-Let cellarers keep watch over their own souls, ever mindful of that saying of the apostle: “They who serve well secure a good standing for themselves” (1 Tim.
+The cellarer should not annoy the monks.
+If anyone happens to make an unreasonable demand, the cellarer should not reject that person with distain and cause them distress, but reasonably and humbly deny the improper request.
+Let the cellarer keep watch over their own soul, ever mindful of that saying of the Apostle: “He who serve well secures a good standing for himself” (1 Tim.
 3:13).
-The cellarer must show every care and concern for the sick, young, guests, and the poor, knowing for certain that they will be held accountable for all of them on the day of judgement.
-The cellarer will regard all utensils and goods of the monastery as sacred vessels of the altar, aware that nothing is to be neglected.
-Cellarers should not be prone to greed, not be wasteful and extravagant with the goods of the monastery, but should do everything with moderation and according to the order of the prioress or abbot.
+The cellarer must show every care and concern for the sick, children, guests and the poor, knowing for certain that they will be held accountable for all of them on the day of judgement.
+They will regard all utensils and goods of the monastery as sacred vessels of the altar, aware that nothing is to be neglected.
+Cellarers should not be prone to greed, not be wasteful and extravagant with the goods of the monastery, but should do everything with moderation and according to the abbot’s orders.

 The cellarer is someone established in the life of the Spirit; in this they are who they are, expressing Christ as themselves.
 They are a person of integrity, of humility, and gentleness.
 The cellarer is lovingly self-assured and so is no push over; like that teacher at school who could hold the class with her presence, who treated all students equally regardless of their ability and motivation.

 What they are most experienced in is the gentle refusal of an egocentric life.
 This is the practical heart of community and meditation.
 This has them growing in the art of the middle way.
 To be temperate, to be reasonable, not wasteful, or offensive; to be aware of the needs of those who may not be asking anything – all of this is someone not caught up in themselves.
 They do not manoeuvre, they serve; they are not fearful, they are kind.
-This is what it is to be “a parent to the whole community”.
+This is what it is to be a parent to the whole community.

 The cellarer is not the sacristan, that is, they do not maintain an oratory or a meditation room.
 Yet they are asked to see all they handle and manage as if these things were for the altar.
 In this way, the cellarer models for others how things are to be treated.
-And they show us that sacredness does not start and stop at the pray room door.
+And they show us that sacredness does not start and stop at the prayer room door.
 Christian mindfulness is about the care we give to things as well as people.
-Things can only be of the moment, and so are sacred; care for them, be with them, and be anchored here and now.
+Things can only be of the moment, and so are sacred; care for them, be with them, and be anchored here and now by them.

-RB 1980: The Rule of St. Benedict: In Latin and English With Notes, Collegeville: The Liturgical Press, 1980)
+RB 1980: The Rule of St. Benedict: In Latin and English With Notes, Collegeville: The Liturgical Press, 1980.